paulbrodersen/somnotate/README.md

 #### Customization

-Most pipeline customisations should only require changes in either `data_io.py` or `configuration.py`.
+Many pipeline customisations will only require changes in either `data_io.py` or `configuration.py`.

 ##### Changes in input or output data formats